Imaginatio/REL/README.md

     - Parse \[and limit] regex strings inputted to REL, producing REL-only expression trees, thus eliminating some known issues (see below) and opening some possibilities (e.g. generating sample matching strings)
 - Matchers
     - date: consider extracting incorrect dates (like feb.
 31st) with some flag
-    - date: also export a date regex that will only accept full forms (with mandatory day, month and year) while keeping the group names so that the DateExtractor still works
 - Utils
     - Generate sample strings that match a regex (e.g. with [Xeger](http://code.google.com/p/xeger/))
     - Source generation or compiler plugin to enable REL independance \[at runtime]